dji-sdk/Mobile-SDK-iOS/README.md

 Please visit [DJI Mobile SDK Documentation](https://developer.dji.com/mobile-sdk/documentation/introduction/index.html) for more details.

-## DJI Mobile UI Library
+## DJI Mobile UX SDK

-DJI Mobile UILibrary is a suite of product agnostic UI objects that fast tracks the development of iOS applications using the DJI Mobile SDK.
-For more details, please check [here](https://github.com/dji-sdk/Mobile-UILibrary-iOS).
+DJI Mobile UX SDK is a suite of product agnostic UI objects that fast tracks the development of iOS applications using the DJI Mobile SDK.
+For more details, please check [here](https://github.com/dji-sdk/Mobile-UXSDK-iOS).

 ## SDK Keys